johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.3.0.md

 use_stale_cache: either ‘yes’ or ‘no’ (defaults to ‘yes’ if undefined)

 Tags returned in a successful Expression Engine loop:
-status: “true” or “false” — “true” when valid results returned
+ig_status: “true” or “false” — “true” when valid results returned
-username: the Instagram username
+ig_username: the Instagram username
-id: the Instagram user id
+ig_id: the Instagram user id
-bio: biography information provided by the Instagram user
+ig_bio: biography information provided by the Instagram user
-profile_picture: URL to the profile image of the user
+ig_profile_picture: URL to the profile image of the user
-website: the website URL provided by the user on Instagram
+ig_website: the website URL provided by the user on Instagram
-full_name: the full name provided by the user on Instagram
+ig_full_name: the full name provided by the user on Instagram
-counts_media: the number of images in this user’s Instagram feed in total
+ig_counts_media: the number of images in this user’s Instagram feed in total
-counts_followed_by: the number of users who follow this user on Instagram
+ig_counts_followed_by: the number of users who follow this user on Instagram
-counts_follows: the number of users this user follows on Instagram
+ig_counts_follows: the number of users this user follows on Instagram

 Tags returned in an unsuccessful Expression Engine loop:
-status: “false”
+ig_status: “false”
+ig_error_type: a single code word indicating the type of error (NoInstagramApp, MissingReqParameter, UnauthorizedUser issued by Pic Puller.
+Other codes are passed through from Instagram.)
-error: a string describing the error
+ig_error_message: a string describing the error

 # User feed